 MISSION RELATED INVESTMENTS (MRIs)

-The Cleveland Foundation supports nonprofits, early-stage private equity and venture capital, “B Corps,” and public or private companies that are aligned with our mission via direct or indirect MRIs.
+The Cleveland Foundation supports nonprofits, early-stage private equity and venture capital, and public or private companies that are aligned with our mission via direct or indirect MRIs.
 Our MRIs frequently center on job creation, economic development, research, and technology advancements that will provide impact for the community.
-We also look for environmental and sustainable impact investments, housing development investments, and financing for minority- and women-led and owned companies.
+We also look for environmental and sustainable impact investments, housing development investments, and financing for BIPOC- and women-led and owned companies.

 The Trust for Public Land